FREQUENTLY ASKED QUESTIONS AND STUFF YOU SHOULD KNOW

 Q: HELP!
 I BROKE MY LEG 2 WEEKS BEFORE SAILING AND I’D RATHER CRUISE AROUND THE SHIP IN A WHEELCHAIR (PREFERABLY ONE WITH A CUP HOLDER) THAN TRY TO HOBBLE AROUND ON CRUTCHES WHILE ALSO TRYING TO HOLD AN ADULT BEVERAGE (or two)!

-The Liberty does NOT provide wheelchairs for onboard use.
+Independence of the Seas does NOT provide wheelchairs for onboard use.
 However, you can rent a wheelchair, motorized wheelchair or scooter from the following vendors who have security clearance to deliver to the ship (cup holder not included):

--Care Vacations: 1-877-478-7827
+Care Vacations: 1-877-478-7827

--Special Needs at Sea: 1-800-513-4515
+Special Needs at Sea: 1-800-513-4515

 Q: SPEAKING OF WHEELCHAIRS, I WILL BE BRINGING MY OWN – IS THE ENTIRE SHIP ACCESSIBLE?

 Not every area of the ship is wheelchair accessible.
 For instance, in Studio B – because it is actually the ice rink – the “floor” area in front of the stage (where the ice has been covered) is not.
-Also, ALL guests will be asked to leave the Platinum Theatre between shows, including those in wheelchairs or with other special needs.
+Also, ALL guests will be asked to leave the Theatre between shows, including those in wheelchairs or with other special needs.

 For people that do not use a wheelchair, but still need minimal assistance, bars and raised toilet seats can be accommodated in most cabins.
 In addition, disposal units for needles, refrigerators for medication and oxygen tanks can be put in most cabins upon request.
 All of these items are on a limited basis and should be requested immediately to ensure availability.